Linaro/lava/doc/v2/deploy-lxc.rst

 * **developer image** - a build of Android which, when deployed to a device, means that the device **is visible** to ``adb``.
-Devices configured this way will be able to have the image replaced using any machine, just be connecting a suitable cable, so these images are not typically deployed onto hardware which will be sold to the customer without having this image replaced with a production image.
+Devices configured this way will be able to have the image replaced using any machine, just by connecting a suitable cable, so these images are not typically deployed onto hardware which will be sold to the customer without having this image replaced with a production image.